ttaubert/octoblog/source/_posts/2013-04-30-stop-iteration-time.markdown

 };
 {% endcodeblock %}

-### Let next() return an object of shape:
+### Let next() always return an object

 Custom iterators would be required to implement a single method but would not need to throw.
-Instead they would return an object with *done* set to true to indicate that the sequence has ended.
+Instead they would return an object with the property *done* set to true to indicate that the sequence has ended.
 The *value* property would be used to store values passed to *yield* or *return* in a generator function.

 {% codeblock lang:js %}
 {